Timetec 64GB DDR3 RAM Review UK (2026) - Legacy Desktop Tested

 I tested on boards that explicitly support 64GB maximum capacity, and installation was painless.
 Modules clicked into place with normal force, the system posted immediately, and BIOS recognized the full capacity without manual configuration.
 On the Intel X79 board, I had all eight DIMM slots populated without issues.

-But here’s where things get tricky: I also tested on an older Z77 board that theoretically supports 32GB maximum.
+But here's where things get tricky: I also tested on an older Z77 board that theoretically supports 32GB maximum.
 The board posted but only recognized 32GB total, ignoring half the modules.
-This isn’t a fault of the RAM—it’s a motherboard limitation.
+This isn't a fault of the RAM, it's a motherboard limitation.
 The point is: compatibility research is non-negotiable before purchasing.

 One practical note: with eight modules installed, your motherboard will be completely populated.
 This means zero upgrade path beyond this kit.
 Make sure 64GB is actually what you need, because you can't add more later without replacing modules.